Course

 Find the Frequency of Characters in a StringCount the Number of Vowels, Consonants and so onRemove all Characters in a String Except AlphabetsFind the Length of a StringConcatenate Two StringsCopy String Without Using strcpy()Sort Elements in Lexicographical Order (Dictionary Order)Structures and Unions

-In this program, we will first convert the binary number to decimal.
+In this program, we will first convert a binary number to decimal.
 Then, the decimal number is converted to octal.

 return 0;